 There are plenty of ergonomic accessories that can help you out here.
 If your main concern is to improve the typing angle, a good bed tray or laptop stand is your best bet.
 You can also use a stand to elevate the laptop and attach an external keyboard in order to optimize the distance between the monitor and typing surface.

-Step 5 – Organize Your Surroundings Into Zones
+Step 5 – Organize Your Workstation Into Zones

 When it comes to our workspace, we all have different styles, different needs and different tasks to do in the course of a typical work day.
 Whether you prefer a minimalist space or a bit more clutter, your desk is your dashboard.
 Things that you use all the time have to be comfortably within reach, and resources you use less often need to be easy to find.
 Experts recommend that you divide your desk into reach zones, arranging items according to how accessible they need to be during the course of your work day.